 - EDU 720: The Great Conversation: The Cornerstone Course ~ 4 credit hours

 - Concentration Two ~ 24 credit hours (including 1 credit hour for Educational Research and Memorandum)

 - Oral Comprehensive Examination ~ Part Two

-- EDU 722: Doctor of Education Capstone Course ~ 8 credit hours
+- EDU 722: Doctor of Education Capstone ~ 8 credit hours

-*For Doctor of Education course descriptions, click here to see the HMU Catalog.
+*Doctor of Education course descriptions may be found in the HMU Catalog.